MiningMath

 3. Calculate the NPV manually.

-1. For the first execution 1, set up MiningMath to export the AllBlocks.csv and run.
+1. For the first execution, set up MiningMath to export the AllBlocks.csv and run.

-2. Use the output model (AllBlocks) to update the economic value for stocked blocks.
+2. Use the output model (AllBlocks.csv) to update the economic value for stocked blocks.
 Then, save as a new model.

-3. For the execution 2, re-import this model with fixed surfaces for all periods.
-As in the Figure 1.
+3. For the next execution, re-import this model with fixed surfaces for all periods.

-This process does not guarantee solution will not change, i.e. the stocked blocks might change, which might require further iterations for a better approximation.
+This process does not guarantee that the solution will remain unchanged; stockpiled blocks may vary, potentially requiring further iterations for better approximation.

-As stockpiles are treated as a post-processing unit in our algorithm, not being part of the optimization, Option 1 is more suitable for a more assertive NPV calculation.
+Since stockpiles are treated as a post-processing unit and are not part of the optimization, Option 1 offers a more accurate NPV calculation.

 Share this Doc